How to start a hot dog cart business: your recipe for success

 Set your menu prices

-With your cost per item figured out, you can set your prices.
-A common starting point in the food business is a 300% markup.
-If your cost is $1.50, your menu price would be $4.50.
+With your cost per item figured out, target a food cost of 25 to 35% of your selling price, which is the standard range for food service operations.
+A 3x markup achieves this: if your cost is $1.50, your menu price would be $4.50, keeping food costs at 33%.
 This ensures you cover food costs, labor, and other overhead.

 Now, compare that price to your local competition.
 If other carts charge $6, you have room to increase your price.
-If they charge $4, you might need to find cost savings or accept a lower margin.
+If they charge $4, find cost savings or accept a lower margin.
 The goal is to be competitive but not the cheapest.

 You can also boost your average sale with a combo deal.
 Bundle a hot dog, a bag of chips, and a drink for a single price.
 For example, if sold separately they would total $9, you could offer the combo for $8.
 This encourages a larger purchase.